micolous/igaeditor/Battlefield 2142 Ad Cache Editor/readme.txt

 The program is slightly modular, you can chop out bits that you don't need.
 You shouldn't redistribute versions that are cut down, but the only legal requirement is that you keep the applicable licensing information intact.

-I plan to make the program more modular in the future.
-IGACommon may in the future also start containing the database code, which will allow you to write your own frontends (eg: GTK#) without needing to decipher the file format.

 I would also recommend that you do not delete the documentation, it is often useful!

 If you try to run a component that has been removed or otherwise disabled, the program will throw an exception.
 It might give you the option to continue, or it may just crash outright.
 You have been warned!